Common Sugar Ants

 Pavement Ants

-Pavement ants are small ants measuring about 1/8 inches long, and they range between black to brown in coloration.
+Pavement ants are small ants measuring about 1/8 inches long.
+They range between black and brown in coloration.
 Usually, their legs are lighter than their bodies.
-These ants also have grooves on their head and thorax.
+These ants also have grooves on their heads and thorax.
 Pavement ants are pests that leave trails to food sources like dead insects, seeds, greasy foods, fruits, bread, meats, cheese, and honeydew made by aphids.

-These ants are territorial, and will protect their colonies through multiple stings if they feel threatened.
-Their nests are created in various areas such as crack and crevices in pavement, driveways, sidewalk, and curbs.
-These nests may also be found underneath rocks, logs, other yard debris, along your homes foundation, and indoors near wall voids and underneath carpet.
-They may also spread underneath wood or along your homes foundation.
+These ants are territorial and will protect their colonies through multiple stings if they feel threatened.
+Their nests are created in various areas, such as cracks and crevices in pavement, driveways, sidewalks, and curbs.
+These nests may also be found underneath rocks, logs, and other yard debris, along your home's foundation, indoors near wall voids, and underneath the carpet.
+They may also spread underneath wood or along your home's foundation.

-They may become numerous in a short period of time making them a nuisance for homeowners when they search indoors for food.
+They may become numerous in a short period of time, making them a nuisance for homeowners when they search indoors for food.
 Pavement ant nests can be difficult to locate since they can hide in the smallest of crevices.
-For this reason, direct control with outdoor perimeter applications, use of baits, and treatments of cracks and crevices with a dust will help to eliminate scavenging workers and colony.
+For this reason, direct control with outdoor perimeter applications, use of baits, and treatments of cracks and crevices with dust will help to eliminate scavenging workers and their colonies.

-Treat indoor crack and crevices, tops of countertops, near window frames, near baseboards, near appliances with pea-size drops of Ant-Trax Ant Bait.
+Treat indoor cracks and crevices, countertops, window frames, baseboards, and nearby appliances with pea-size drops of Ant-Trax Ant Bait.
 Separate each placement by one foot.
-For voids, cracks, crevices, and points of entry, apply D-Fense Dust with a handheld duster.
+For voids, cracks, crevices, and entry points, apply D-Fense Dust with a handheld duster.

 Pharaoh Ant